Cookery Classes

 I was delighted to spot some lovely runner beans in my local market the other day; they are packed with flavor and freshness and we like to cook them in olive oil with onions and tomatoes.

 This is such an easy, delicious and healthy vegetarian course that you can serve as a starter or an accompaniment to grilled meat.
 Green beans cooked this way are a great national favorite.
 Enjoyed by the urban and rural families alike, there are varying theories of how to achieve the best result.
 Traditionally, zeytinyagli dishes (vegetables cooked in olive oil) are prepared in advance and served at room temperature, as a meze or vegetable course.
 French, runner and dwarf beans are all suitable to be prepared this way.
-Once cooked, you can store in the fridge for a good 2-3 days.
+Once cooked, you can store in the fridge for a good 2-3 days, great for entertaining and festivities too.

 Afiyet Olsun,